phpredis/phpredis/README.markdown

 $redis->zAdd('key', 1, 'val1');
 $redis->zAdd('key', 0, 'val0');
 $redis->zAdd('key', 5, 'val5');
-$redis->zGetRange('key', 0, -1); // array(val0, val1, val5)
+$redis->zRange('key', 0, -1); // array(val0, val1, val5)
 </pre>

-## zGetRange
+## zRange
 ##### *Description*
-Returns the specified elements of the ordered set stored at the specified key in the range [start, end]. start and stop are interpretated as indices:
+Returns a range of elements from the ordered set stored at the specified key, with values in the range [start, end]. start and stop are interpreted as zero-based indices:
 0 the first element, 1 the second ...
 -1 the last element, -2 the penultimate ...
 ##### *Parameters*